The Bankrate promise

 High credit score requirements

 Most travel credit cards require a good to excellent credit score (670 to 850), and many premium travel cards require an excellent credit score.
-If you don’t have a credit score of at least 700 or higher (or if you don’t have any credit history at all) you should take steps to build or improve your credit before applying for a travel card.
+If you don’t have a credit score of at least 700 or higher (or if you don’t have any credit history at all), take steps to build or improve your credit before applying for a travel card.

 The value of your rewards may fluctuate